 Returning to the fifth world, we confirmed that it was quite small: the Pillar of Sky opened directly to a town instead of an overworld map.
+Or rather… a town built on top of overworld tiles, a very ecclectic art decision that I don’t think I agree with.
 This was a town that was definitely not hiding anything, no sir, and definitely not the headquarters of the Guardians.
 Nope.
 While we were speaking to NPCs, the game also started hinting at earthquakes occurring across the Worlds, but that’s for later and would continue happening as we went along even though we never did anything about it, like an elephant in the room wearing a tiny domino mask.

 The barista in town was more willing to cooperate on the subject of secret goings-on than the others, but only if we were willing to buy an outrageous 100GP drink instead of the usual 10GP.
 He hinted that we had to use the jukebox, but if we were going to do so, we were going to do so on our dime because he refused to tell us which song to play.
 Thankfully (probably by design) the song “Heroic Tune” was near the top of the menu, and opened a secret door for us and we were promptly arrested by some Guardians.
 We were thrown in prison, but were promptly rescued by none other than Dad, whom the Guardians addressed as “Captain.”
 Explains a lot, doesn’t it?